 Note – % of dry mass – water and moisture not included.

 Finally, other types of starchy-foods can increase their resistant starch when they are cooked and cooled.
 For instance, a recent study found that chilled potatoes contained more resistant starch (4.27 g/100g) than hot (3.00 g/100g) or reheated potatoes (3.45 g/100g).
-In my book, the resistant starch in cooked and cooled potatoes is still low.
-Let’s put this in perspective: 100 grams of potatoes (half of a medium size baked potato) = ~400 calories to get 3 or 4 grams of resistant starch.
-(Personally, I would not eat half of the potato – I would eat all 800 calories of it, but that’s just me.
+In my way of thinking, the resistant starch in cooked and cooled potatoes is still low.
+Let’s put this in perspective: 100 grams of potatoes (half of a medium size baked potato) = ~100 calories to get 3 or 4 grams of resistant starch.
+(Personally, I would not eat half of the potato – I would eat all 200 calories of it, but that’s just me.
 You might have more self control.)
 Is ½ or 1 gram of resistant starch enough of a reason to substitute cooled potatoes for hot potatoes in your diet?
-Is it worth 800 calories to get 7 or 8 grams of resistant starch?
+Is it worth 200 calories and a lot of rapidly digestible, high-glycemic starch to get 7 or 8 grams of resistant starch?
 Maybe, maybe not.
-If you want food-based resistant starch, one slightly green medium banana costing only ~100 calories for almost 5 grams of resistant starch would be a better choice.
-If you just like potatoes and want a nice story to feel better about eating them, then go right ahead (but do not for a minute believe that it will quickly improve your metabolism).
+If you want food-based resistant starch, one slightly green medium banana costing ~100 calories for almost 5 grams of resistant starch would be a slightly better choice.

 Including these foods in your diet just makes sense.
 The science for eating a plant-based diet is really strong.
 The China Study helped to establish this.
 Plants contain a huge quantity of nutrients and compounds that help you stay healthy and strong – resistant starch is only one of them.
 But, these benefits come from eating a primarily plant-based diet, NOT from eating a few foods with resistant starch.